Twin-2/todo-app/README.md

 ## About

-This is a fully front end To Do list.
+This is a front end To Do list.
 Add items and watch your list grow!
-Deployed persion in on [GitHub Pages](https://twin-2.github.io/todo-app/)
+Deployed person in on [GitHub Pages](https://twin-2.github.io/todo-app/)

 ## Version 1.0.2

 ### 1.0.0 - 9/27/2021 - Basic functioning of adding and deleting items with 3 items per page

 ### 1.0.1 - 9/29/2021 - Added a login form and a log out button.
 Login works with a seperate API to handle bearer and basic auth.
-Sign up is currently not supported so you must use a pre defined account (username: test, password:test) can be used for testing purposes.
+Sign up is currently not supported so you must use a predefined account (username: test, password:test) can be used for testing purposes.
 There is no ACL for being signed in either

 - Also added a styles page for the user to set specific preferences for items per page, whether or not to display completed items, and a sorting standard.